MarcosLaffitte/GranMapache/README.md

 > done: add example to ignore node labels or/and edge labels in isomorphism search

-- working: updating routine for Extensions to work with isomorphism-like VF2 instead of MCS-like VF2
+> done: updating routine for Extensions to work with isomorphism-like VF2 instead of MCS-like VF2

 - working: mcs routines